 Scope note: This class comprises distinct concepts or combinations of concepts identified in artistic and intellectual expressions, such as poems, stories or musical compositions.
 Such concepts may appear in the course of the coherent evolution of an original idea into one or more expressions that are dominated by the original idea.
+The conceptual content of a Work can evolve over time, such as through revised editions.
 A Work may be elaborated by one or more Actors simultaneously or over time.
 The substance of Work is ideas.
 A Work may have members that are works in their own right.

 A Work can be either individual or complex.
 If it is individual its concept is completely realised in a single F22 Self-Contained Expression.
 If it is complex its concept is embedded in an F15 Complex Work.
 An F15 Complex Work consists of alternative members that are either F15 Complex Works themselves or F14 Individual Works.

-to
+[To get rid off the F14 and F15 and then to revixe the scope note]

+The work is alwas explicit to expression and to make a statement that it isntaisted if we encounter more than one expression of the same work

+A work comes into existence with the creation of its first expression.
+A work only exists if at least one expression exists.
+Additional expressions of the work can continue to be created over time.

 …….

 Properties: R1 is logical successor of (has successor): F1 Work

+(it should be added a relation it is inspired by)

-R2 is derivative of (has derivative): F1 Work
+R2 is derivative of (has derivative): F1 Work (we should revise this since we don’t have the F14)

-(R2.1 has type: E55 Type)
+We should clarify since it might be recognizable pieces)(R2.1 has type: E55 Type)

-R3 is realised in (realises): F22 Self-Contained Expression
+R3 is realised in (realises): F22 Self-Contained Expression (this is exactly the same)

-R40 has representative expression (is representative expression for): F22 Self-Contained Expression
+R40 has representative expression (is representative expression for): F22 Self-Contained Expression we should preserve in some form

 F2 Expression